okslutsiv/animated-placeholder-React-styledComponents-cssGrid/README.md

-# Animated Placeholder React Component
+# Animated Placeholder /React Component
 Created with CodeSandbox

 Placeholder loading animation effect similar to one that is used on sites like Facebook, LinkedIn, Instagram etc.